Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Kendrick Lamar wins Pulitzer".</h2 head><h3 quote align='center'>"On this day in 2018, Kendrick Lamar became the first artist beyond the genres of classical and jazz to win the Pulitzer Prize for music.
-His album DAMN., which won the award, wrestles with identity, race, and faith.
-Lamar's Pulitzer was widely celebrated as a milestone for hip-hop.
+<h3 OTD<h2 head>"The Ford Mustang debuts, with help from Walt Disney".</h2 head><h3 quote align='center'>"On this day in 1964, visitors to the New York World's Fair had a unique opportunity to experience the brand-new Ford Mustang: it carried them through the Magic Skyway, designed by Walt Disney.
+This 12-minute, half-mile ride took passengers from the time of the dinosaurs to a vision of the future.
+Ford's audacious model launch paid off: about 22,000 cars were sold the first day, and the Mustang became an American icon.
 Read today's edition of Today in History > >".</h3 quote></h3 OTD